tituslhy/acp/python/README.md

 ### Client

-The client modules consists of httpx based client with session support.
+The client module consists of httpx based client with session support.
 The client is meant to be thin and mimic the REST API.
 Exception is session management which has been abstracted into a context manager.